 After a brief break from writing, the first profile for the month of November takes us to Texas and one Offa Shivers Lattimore, an outstandingly named man who served as a member of the Texas State senate and later as a judge on the state Court of Criminal Appeals.
 A surprising amount of information has been located on Lattimore (as well as a few photographs of him) and I can certainly say that I wish this was the case for some of the other obscure persons profiled here on the site.
 The annals of the Texas State legislature are home to many unusually named political figures, of which Mr. Lattimore is one.

-Offa S. Lattimore was originally born in Marion, Alabama on January 10, 1865, the son of John Lee and Catherine Shivers Lattimore.
+A native of the "Heart of Dixie", Offa Shivers Lattimore was born in Marion, Alabama on January 10, 1865, the son of John Lee and Sarah Catherine (Shivers) Lattimore.
+He received his curious name in honor of his maternal grandfather Offa Lunsford Shivers (1815-1881), a professor of medicine at the Memphis Medical College.
 The Lattimore family resided in Alabama until 1877, when they removed to Falls County, Texas, where Offa received his education.
 In the early 1880s he found employment with the Texas Central Railway Company, working on the railways from 1883-1884.
-A few years after leaving his employ, Lattimore enrolled at Baylor University to study law and also began teaching school during this time.
+A few years after leaving his employ, Lattimore enrolled at Baylor University to study law and also began a brief stint teaching school.

 Lattimore was admitted to the bar in 1889 and in August of that year relocated to the city of Fort Worth to open a law practice.
 In the following year he married to Ms. Ermine Field Buck (1866-1944) with whom he would have eight children, who are listed as follows: Nannie (born 1888), Offa Jr. (1890-1952), Halbert Shipp (1892-1969), John Lee (1894-1967), William Buck (1895-1954), Robert Baker (1897-1974), Oliver (died aged three months in 1898) and Walter R. (1900-1967).